wydialang/emotion-detection/README.md

 # emotiondetect

-(taken from my lesson on Colab) building neural networks for detecting emotions in a human face
+building neural networks for detecting emotions in a human face